Arcodiant/StarDocs/docs/topics/fps/medical/healing-damage.md

 1. Press ++v++ to equip a medgun that is attached to your armour, or drag a medgun into your hand from inventory.
-You can also press ++5++ to cycle through
+You can also press ++5++ to cycle through gadgets until your medgun is equipped.

 1. Point the medgun at the target, and ++"RMB"++ to see a detailed read-out of the target's health and injuries.
 You can press ++b++ to point a medgun at yourself to get the same read-out and apply healing.

-1. Hold ++"LMB"++ to apply healing; as long as the trigger is pressed, the medgun will continue to heal.
+1. Hold ++"LMB"++ to heal damage; as long as the trigger is pressed, the medgun will continue to heal damage.

 ## Medbeds